Bert Millichip: Biography

 Raised in the West Midlands and educated at Solihull School in Solihull, Millichip played as a centre back for the third team of West Bromwich Albion in the years before World War II.
 During the war, he served in North Africa, Canada, Sicily and Italy, rising from an enlisted man to the rank of captain.

 On demobilisation in 1945, he returned to his solicitor's practice and became a director of West Bromwich Albion.
 He took on the role of chairman in 1974, when the club was failing to make progress in the Second Division under manager Don Howe.
 Under Millichip's chairmanship, the club re-established itself in the First Division and recruited manager Ron Atkinson, building a team that was among the most exciting in English football circa 1980.
-It was during this time that West Bromwich Albion became the first English club to field simultaneously three black players.
-The young talented three, Brendon Batson, Laurie Cunningham and Cyrille Regis, made a big impression and became known as the Three Degrees, in comparison to the vocal trio of the same name.

 In 1981, Millichip was elected chairman of The Football Association and held the position during a period in which the English game suffered a succession of crises including the Heysel Stadium disaster, the Bradford City stadium fire and the Hillsborough disaster.
 His vacillation over the appointment of Terry Venables as manager of the national team, when the latter was under investigation and criticism for his business dealings, led journalist Brian Glanville to dub him Bert the inert.

 He retired from the FA in 1996.
 In 1998, he was awarded a FIFA Order of Merit award.